jp-moreno/restify/README.md

 npm install
 npm start

-## Note on pagination
+## Note 1: Pagination

-Many components you have to work on such notifications, comments,
+Many components you have to work on such notifications, comments, Currently the api returns http://localhost:8000/whatever however the frontend must call http://jpmoreno.ca/restify/api/

-## Note a bug in likes
+## Note 2: Likes/follows bug

 Currently sometimes when a restaurant is liked or followed there is lag updating the follow/like button and the follow/like count.
 This is something that you do not have to worry about